-Guild Park And Gardens, Toronto
+Guild Park And GardensCurrently Open

-Address: 201 Guildwood Pkwy, Scarborough, ON M1P 4N7, Canada, Toronto
+- Address: 201 Guildwood Pkwy, Scarborough, ON M1P 4N7, Canada, Toronto

-Time Required: 02:00 Hrs
+- Time Required: 02:00 Hrs

-Garden, Park, Leisure, Family And Kids
+- Tags: Garden, Park, Leisure, Family And Kids

-About Guild Park And Gardens, Toronto
+Guild Park And Gardens - Review

 This is at once one of Toronto’s most curious and intriguing attractions.
 In essence, it is a flower and sculpture garden, but the mystique lies in the garden’s origins.
 It is a failed artists colony that transformed into a sort of memorial of Toronto’s demolished buildings.
 For that’s what makes up the sculptures and monuments here - the leftovers of Old Toronto.
 These have been arranged into arrangements such as the The "Greek" Theatre, the historic Osterhout Cabin, the Engine House No. 2, and Art Deco arrangements from the Toronto Star Building are some examples of the 70 such decorations.
 The park also has a greenhouse and bike trails.
 There’s a beach too!
 Also check out the Historic Guild Inn.